-Some departments use a date that is 30 days from the Expiration Date, while others choose 60 or 90 days, depending on their department procedures and processes.
+- Some departments use a date that is 30 days from the Expiration Date, while others choose 60 or 90 days, depending on their department procedures and processes.

-- Indicate whether the BPO is a Subaward, and answer questions specific to this type of order.
+- Indicate whether the BPO is a Subaward.
 Visit the Office of Sponsored Programs (OSP) Subaward webpage for more information.

 In this step of creating the BPO, you define the overall limits for the BPO, as well as specify who should be notified when those limits are reached.